iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.43.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 1 reviews"/>
 </p>

-> Terrible do not use files info can be used<br> :date: __2021-01-02 19:41:48__

-> I've spent more than an hour trying to get this app to work.
-As others have reported it is impossible to take a photo of one's face or record a video of one's face.
-A complete waste of time.
-Dreadfull.<br> :date: __2021-01-02 15:57:09__

-> Need too buy a new phone - inop on A5<br> :date: __2021-01-02 14:40:06__

-> Not user friendly<br> :date: __2021-01-01 16:29:24__

-> Asked local surgery for required information.
-(Account ID, ODS and Linkage Key).
-Surgery manager said they had no idea what these numbers were and couldn't give me any details.<br> :date: __2021-01-01 15:14:39__

-> Terrible app it keeps freezing.<br> :date: __2021-01-01 12:21:35__

-> Apparently my face isn't mine.
-The process to upload photo and video and external enter the personal details including nhs no is so long winded that I'm not sure I can be bothered to try again!<br> :date: __2020-12-31 20:26:13__
+> Unable to get bluetooth to work pls help<br> :date: __2021-01-09 17:02:36__

+> after trying several times it still will not load rubbish<br> :date: __2021-01-09 15:08:17__

+> Useless, don't bother using the app, the validation requirements will just waste your time as they don't work.
+I have a condition where I have no sense of taste or smell and a continuous cough, which causes distress to other patients at the Doctor's when I go there.
+Now I will continue to go to the Doctor's to get my prescription in person.
+It was my Doctor that asked me to use the app.
+One benefit, gets me out of the house during lockdown.<br> :date: __2021-01-09 14:20:20__

+> No use.
+Won't upload my passport photo, won't scan my pic.
+Doesn't give me my NHS number- can't see the point of it.<br> :date: __2021-01-08 15:32:49__

+> Always having to update and it doesn't recognize my phone number so I have to always rely on others for the code to access my GP<br> :date: __2021-01-08 09:59:07__

+> The App doesn't open.<br> :date: __2021-01-07 19:08:12__

 > Absolute pants!!
 Can't open camcorder to record the video required to complete registration.
 Very frustrating!!!
 After receiving a reply, thankyou very much, neither myself nor my husband can solve the issue!
 Therefore sadly l had to uninstall the app.
-Will try again next month in the hope it will work.<br> :date: __2020-12-31 15:00:35__
+Will try again next month in the hope it will work.
+Update: After re- installing lt works.<br> :date: __2021-01-07 00:48:39__

-> Clunky and hard to use.<br> :date: __2020-12-31 12:04:41__

-> What a Complete waste of time.
-You spend 20mins adding every known detail you have on the website only to be told you don't exist.
-So you will have to visit your Dr who will ask yet more questions.
-Then, you have to go back to this rubbish and try it all again.
-Except it does the same bloody thing again.
-Then you discover it's linked to the "patient access service".
-Well now I know why it's so totally useless....
-Their response to this review will be the same one they paste for all poor reviews.<br> :date: __2020-12-30 23:34:58__
+> Frustratingly bad.
+Follow all.the instructions to register and doesn't do it.
+After 40 years working as a nurse in the NHS I shouldn't be surprised that it doesn't work.
+Uninstalling it.
+Don't waste your time with it.<br> :date: __2021-01-06 14:12:53__

+> Lets me upload passport then wont open my camera so i can film me saying numbers.
+Ive tried numerous times but unable to verify myself to go further.
+Very frustrating!<br> :date: __2021-01-06 10:13:25__

+> It wont even load up<br> :date: __2021-01-06 00:49:09__